VAT special scheme (One Stop Shop)

 - Your company makes distance sales of goods imported from outside the EU to private consumers, and the value of one consignment is at most €150.

 Note: If your commercial operation with goods has to do with alcohol, soft drinks or tobacco products, i.e. goods subject to excise duty, you cannot file and pay VAT through the import scheme.

 Example: A company domiciled in Finland sells goods to private consumers in the EU.
 The goods are sent to them from China.
 The company can sign up for the import scheme to file and pay VAT on its distance sales of goods imported from non-EU countries.

 If the company is not established in the EU

 The import scheme can also be used by a company that is not established in the EU.
 In most cases, such a company must appoint an intermediary that has a domicile or a fixed establishment in the EU.
 The intermediary attends to the obligations under the import scheme in the name of and on behalf of the company it represents.
 For example, the intermediary is separately liable for filing tax returns and paying taxes on behalf of each company it represents.

 Example: A company is domiciled in China.
 It sells goods from China to private consumers in the EU.
 Because the company has no fixed or permanent establishment in the EU, it appoints an intermediary that is domiciled in Finland.
 The intermediary files and pays VAT, on the seller’s behalf, through the special scheme relating to the seller’s distance sales of goods imported from outside the EU.

-The 10,000-euro threshold now extends to distance sales of goods
+The 10,000-euro annual threshold for sales of goods

-- The business sells telecommunications, radio or TV broadcasting, electronically supplied services, or goods through distance selling, to private consumers in another EU country.
+- The business sells telecommunications, broadcasting and electronic services, or goods through distance selling to private consumers in another EU country.

 - The net sales figure excluding VAT for all goods and services sold to EU customers is below the threshold of €10,000 during the current calendar year.
 It is also required that the preceding calendar year’s figure was below threshold, too.